collective-soundworks/collective-soundworks.github.io/introduction.md

 Such an approach has strong implications on the design and maintenance of the code base, as it must evolve in such way to keep questionning the theory and practices it embodies (in order to not be _"reduced to the simple demonstration of a phenomenon"_  - to quote Rheinberger again).

-To mitigate this need of change and mutation with the contradictory need of stability required by software development (and probably any kind of craftsmanship), we opted for a quite modular architecture and to follow as seriously as possible the [semver](https://semver.org/) approach.
-We hope this choice will minimize the maintenance burden of existing application (in any case, let's be honest, software development requires maintenance and will probably always do).
+To mitigate this need of change and mutation with the contradictory need of stability required by software development, we opted for a modular architecture and to follow the [semver](https://semver.org/) approach.
+We hope this choice will minimize the maintenance burden of existing application while allowing the framework to evolve according to novel research questions.

 Finally, both for maintenance and philosophical reasons, one of the goal of **soundworks** is to follow Web Standarts as close as possible.
 As such, the code base is developped in pure _JavaScript_ and will only integrate language features that have reach [Stage 3](https://tc39.es/process-document/).
 For example, while we hope to propose some "type" files derived from the _JSDoc_ for _TypeScript_ users in a near future (and the fact that it works or not is not in our hands), this won't be implemented into the code base until the [type annotation](https://github.com/tc39/proposal-type-annotations) proposal has evolved.